Getting Started

 If you copy any other file present in the bitstream folder the fpga wont be programmed.
 You are free to change the name of this file however you please.

-in thonny open a new python file and write this python script
+In thonny open a new python file and write this python script

 import shrike